mailplane/mailplane.github.com/_posts/help/2010-09-16-copy_account_settings_to_another_mac.md

 - tricks
 ---

 Mailplane stores are its accounts settings in a single file.
-This file contains text snippets, signatures and account options.
 If you use Mailplane on multiple Macs, you can avoid reentering account information if you:

+1. Quit Mailplane
-1. Open Finder, Go > Go to Folder and enter `~/Library/Application Support/Mailplane 3`
+2. Open Finder, Go > Go to Folder and enter `~/Library/Application Support/com.mailplaneapp.Mailplane3`
-2. Copy just `Accounts.xml` to the other Mac
+3. Copy just `state.db` to the same location on the target machine

 ### Other settings